 - Excess baggage charges.

 - Yellow fever certificate which is mandatory.

 - Tips for local guides and lodge staff.

 - Any other services not mentioned as included.

 - Any COVID 19 related tests or costs.

 ADay 1, January 31st, 2024: Arrival Entebbe International Airport, Uganda

 After arriving to Entebbe International Airport we will transfer you to the Boma Hotel for our overnight stay and dinner.
 The hotel is situated some 20 minutes from the airport.

-For two full days we will explore the Murchison Falls National Park, either by boat on a trip to the Nile Delta or in safari vehicles morning and afternoon.
-There is so much that we will see here apart from the magnificent falls themselves and this includes elephant, buffalo, lion, possibly leopard, oribi, Bohar reedbuck, Jackson’s hartebeest (Kongoni), Rothschild’s giraffe, warthog, waterbuck, Nile crocodiles, Patas monkeys and a plethora of new and exotic bird species.
+For two full days we will explore the Murchison Falls National Park, either by boat on the Nile River or in safari vehicles morning and afternoon.
+There is so much that we will see here apart from the magnificent falls themselves and this includes elephant, buffalo, lion, possibly leopard, oribi, Bohar reedbuck, Jackson’s hartebeest (Kongoni), Rothschild’s giraffe, warthog, Defassa waterbuck, Nile crocodiles, Patas monkeys and a plethora of new and exotic bird species.